tuupola/k3s-homelab/ansible/README.md

 # Install required software with Ansible

 Install required software by running Ansible playbook.
 Instructions require the hostnames matching your inventory such as `nuc-00.internal` will resolve.
-Add them to your `/etc/hosts`.
+Add them to either to dns or your `/etc/hosts` file.

 ```
 $ ansible -v playbook.yaml